-A student cannot pre-register for a course if currently enrolled in that course.
+A student cannot pre-register for a course while currently enrolled in that course.
 A student must have withdrawn or failed a course prior to pre-registering for a previously enrolled course.

-If a student is not currently enrolled in a course with a clinical component but wishes to register for the next clinically-based course in the progression, the student may request to be put on the waitlist for the course.
-The request is accompanied by a course wait-list deposit.
-The deposit will reserve the student's place on the waitlist and will be applied to the course tuition when space is available:
+If a student is not currently enrolled in a clinical course, but wishes to register for the next clinical course in the process, the student may request to be put on the waitlist and make a deposit.
+The deposit will be reserved for the student's place on the waitlist and will be applied to the course tuition, if space is available.

-- If the class remains full and the student is not offered a seat in the class, the student's deposit will be refunded. - If the class is not full and the student decides not to take a seat in the class, the student will not be refunded the deposit.
+If the class remains full and the student is not offered a seat in the class, the student's deposit may be refunded.
+If the class is not full and the student decides not to take the seat, the student will not be refunded the deposit.